-Proposal 1.
-In the election of the directors, the four nominees receiving the highest number of votes will be elected.
+Proposal I. In the election of the directors, the four nominees receiving the highest number of votes will be elected.
 Accordingly, abstentions and broker non-votes will not affect the outcome of the election for directors.

-Proposals 2, 3 and 4.
+Proposals II, III and IV.
 The ratification of the Adoption of the Franklin Covey Co.
 2004 Employee Stock Purchase Plan, the adoption of the Franklin Covey Co.
 2004 Non-Employee Directors' Stock Incentive Plan, and the ratification of the appointment of KPMG as independent auditors for the Company requires that the number of votes cast in favor of each such proposal exceed the number of votes cast in opposition.
 Abstentions and broker non-votes will not affect the outcome of these proposals.

-Proposal 5(a).
-Approval of the proposal to amend and restate the Articles of Incorporation of the Company to modify the rights, preferences and limitations of the Series A Preferred Stock and the Series B Preferred Stock requires the following affirmative votes:
+Proposal V. Approval of the proposal to recapitalize the Company's Series A Preferred Stock by amending and restating the Articles of Incorporation of the Company requires the following votes:

-- a majority of the votes cast by the holders of Common Stock and Series A Preferred Stock, voting together as a single class; - a majority of the votes cast by the holders of Common Stock, voting as a single class; and - the votes of the holders of two-thirds of the outstanding shares of Series A Preferred Stock, voting as a single class.
+- a majority of the votes cast by the holders of Common Stock and Series A Preferred Stock, voting together as a single class, provided that the total vote cast on the proposal represents over 50 percent in interest of all securities entitled to vote on the proposal; - a majority of the votes cast by the holders of Common Stock, excluding holders of Series A Preferred Stock, voting as a single class; and - two-thirds of the votes entitled to be cast by the holders of Series A Preferred Stock, voting as a single class.